Quokka-Labs-LLP/ql-logger-flutter/README.md

             apiToken:'<Auth token>',   // use your API's authorization token here.
             appName: '<App Name>',   // You will get the app name from logger panel
             url: '<Logger Url>',   // URL where logs will be stored.
-            maskKeys: '<Mask Keys>'  // Keys to be masked in your logs.
+            maskKeys: '<Mask Keys>',  // Keys to be masked in your logs.
+            recordPermission: '<Record Permission>', // Key to enable or disable recording permissions.
+            durationInMin: '<Duration>'  // Duration (in minutes) for periodically uploading logs.
   );
   ///......
 }